 Homemaker and home health aide services send workers to the senior’s residence.
 Homemakers clean, do laundry, prepare meals, and take care of other tasks that seniors are no longer able to accomplish on their own.
 Home health aides assist seniors with activities of daily living, such as eating and bathing.

 The cost of homemaker and home health aide services depends upon a number of factors, including the nature and number of services that a senior requires, the amount of time it will take to provide them, and the part of the country in which the senior lives.

-According to a 2014 survey by Genworth, the nationwide median cost of homemaker services for seniors is $19 per hour.
+According to a 2021 survey by Genworth, the nationwide median cost of homemaker services for seniors is $26 per hour.
 The nationwide median cost of home health aide services is $20 per hour.
-Those figures are consistent with cost estimates provided by MetLife in a 2012 survey.

 The Genworth survey focused on services that were not Medicare-certified.
 The rates that are charged to patients who are able to make payment through Medicare are limited by federal law.
 Services that accept Medicare often have a private-pay division that charges a higher rate to seniors who are using Medicare benefits to pay for their services.